Embedded Service

 What about areas with no pharmacies?

 This is where the analysis is most valuable.
-In zones with limited pharmacy access, dispensing doctors and public clinics become the primary dispensing points.
+In zones with limited pharmacy access, dispensing licence holders and public clinics become the primary dispensing points.
 Our analysis includes these alternative access points so you see the full picture, not just the pharmacy layer.

 How does this support market entry planning?